tommyreins/tommyreins.github.io/_pages/about.md

 ---

+### 2023

+This year, I'm excited to serve manufacturers in the Midwest!
+More to be revealed soon.

+Also excited to post some [poems](/poems/) and my [guide to résumé perfection](https://novoresume.com/career-blog/how-to-spell-resume)

+---

 ### bio

 `Raised in Littleton, CO` -- halfway between the city of Denver and the massive Rocky Mountains. `Grew up hiking, biking, backpacking, and playing tennis.` Was fortunate enough to attend a `Jesuit high school`, where I devoured many extra-curriculars instead of my homework.